 EBITDA is the core measure used to assess Company operating performance under the variable pay program applicable to our named executive officers.
-EBITDA is defined as our consolidated operating income plus depreciation, amortization and incentive stock compensation.
+EBITDA is defined as our consolidated operating income plus depreciation, amortization and incentive stock compensation, as adjusted for various unusual or non-recurring items.
 The Company and Compensation Committee believe that EBITDA is the most appropriate measure of operating performance for a number of reasons, and that, of the various performance metrics we could use under our variable pay program, EBITDA most closely aligns with our stockholders' best interests.
-A shared theme concerning the 2015 "Say on Pay" advisory vote was that we use EBITDA as the primary performance metric for purposes of the formulaic components of our performance-based compensation.
 The Compensation Committee uses EBITDA performance to determine the variable compensation of the CEO.
-The CEO's annual performance incentive is based solely on EBITDA performance.
-The achievement of plan results in an annual incentive of 150% of base salary, with no incentive earned for achieving less than 80% of plan.
+The CEO's annual performance incentive is based solely on EBITDA performance; the achievement of plan results in an annual incentive of 150% of base salary, with no incentive earned for achieving less than 80% of plan.
 EBITDA is also used to determine the size of awards under the long-term incentive program, requiring minimum performance of 75% of plan during the year to earn an award of both stock options and restricted stock.
 We continue to believe quite strongly that EBITDA is the most appropriate metric and that its use as the primary performance metric is a significant driver for our outstanding results and stock performance.

 - Our sole motivation in selecting performance metrics is to choose the metric that most accurately captures our performance as a company and the value that we are generating for our stockholders.
 We strongly believe that EBITDA is that metric. - EBITDA is the core foundation on which all of our business units run.
 Over the years we have developed a strong focus and discipline around cash management and capital allocation from the top of the organization to the bottom.
-We continue to apply this focus in operating the Company today. - EBITDA allows management, investors, and others to evaluate and compare the Company's core operating results, including return on capital and operating efficiencies, from period to period by removing the impact of the Company's capital structure (interest expense from our outstanding debt), asset base (depreciation and amortization), tax consequences, changes in accounting reserves, other non-operating items, and share-based compensation. - EBITDA is the measure that guides the Company, through managing cash flow, operating cost and efficiency, and capital allocation, during periods of economic downturn and inhibits the manipulation of operating performance through excessive leverage or capital expenditures, the impact of which are more problematic during periods of economic downturn. - EBITDA is a key driver for debt covenants. - We use EBITDA for business planning purposes, to run the business, for capital allocation decisions, and to evaluate and price potential acquisitions.

-- In addition to its use by management, we also believe EBITDA is a measure widely used by securities analysts, investors, and others to evaluate the financial performance of the Company and other companies in our industry. - We view EBITDA as the most reliable bellwether of how well we are converting the Company's revenue into value for our stockholders.
+We continue to apply this focus in operating the Company today. - EBITDA allows management, investors and others to evaluate and compare the Company's core operating results, including return on capital and operating efficiencies, from period to period by removing the impact of the Company's capital structure (interest expense from our outstanding debt), asset base (depreciation and amortization), tax consequences, changes in accounting reserves, other non-operating items, and share-based compensation. - EBITDA is the measure that guides the Company, through managing cash flow, operating cost and efficiency, and capital allocation, during periods of economic downturn and inhibits the manipulation of operating performance through excessive leverage or capital expenditures, the impact of which are more problematic during periods of economic downturn. - EBITDA is a key driver for debt covenants. - We use EBITDA for business planning purposes, to run the business, for capital allocation decisions, and to evaluate and price potential acquisitions. - In addition to its use by management, we also believe EBITDA is a measure widely used by securities analysts, investors, and others to evaluate the financial performance of the Company and other companies in our industry. - We view EBITDA as the most reliable bellwether of how well we are converting the Company's revenue into value for our stockholders.